 Shropshire Council defends £176,000 salary for new chief exec

-Shropshire Council has justified the huge salary for its new chief executive – saying its the market rate for such an important role.
+Shropshire Council has moved to justify the huge salary for its new chief executive – saying it's the market rate for such an important role.

 The unitary authority is formally advertising for the role – a position that has remained vacant for six months – with the annual salary being £176,803, plus returning officer fees.